johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 ## Translation and Republication ##

 It is hoped that Maize Plant Discipleship handbooks may eventually be translated, republished and adopted for use in many African and other Majority World contexts.
-The Creative Commons Licence reproduced at the end of this handbook, permits republication and adaption, such as translation or inclusion of contextualised elements.
+The Creative Commons Licence reproduced at the end of this handbook, permits republication and adaption, such as translation or incorporation of contextually appropriate elements.

 <!--\begin {pause}-->